rust-unofficial/patterns/patterns/strategy.md

 In this example our invariants (or abstractions) are `Context`, `Formatter`, and `Report` `Text` and `Json` are our strategy structs.
-These strategies have to implement `Formatter` trait.
+These strategies have to implement the `Formatter` trait.

 ```rust
 use std::collections::HashMap;